 How Warranty Fits Into the Client Experience

 Fixle Protection Products exist to bring structure to a moment that is often chaotic for clients: the stretch between inspection and closing.
+Clients choose whether to engage.
+Your inspection report and your workflow are not affected.

 How Does the Warranty Offer Appear to Clients?

-Special Offers tab — always visible in the left-hand navigation of the client portal, so buyers can return to it at any time
+Clients see the warranty offer in one place: the Special Offers tab, always visible in the left-hand navigation of the Client Portal, so buyers can return to it at any time.

 For more details on how clients experience the opt-in flow across all Protection Products, see Understanding Client Opt-In for Fixle Protection Products.